erickarbe/gccastatamic/content/collections/pages/internships.md

           content:
             -
               type: text
-              text: 'Join our community arts non-profit as a Marketing and Events, Summer, or Annual Administrative Intern!
+              text: 'Join our community arts non-profit as a Development and Events, Summer, or Annual Administrative Intern!
 Reporting to the Operations Director, you’ll collaborate with our Development, Education, and Visitor Experience teams to learn the ropes of running an arts organization.
 Summer roles run June–August; Annual roles span September–May.
 Apply now to launch your arts career!'
       second_column_width: '50'
     type: faq_accordion
     enabled: true